typst/typst/tests/typ/style/wrap.typ

 Forest

 ---
+{
+  // Error: 3-24 expected remaining block to yield content, found integer wrap body in 2 * body
+  2
+}

+---
-// Error: 6-17 set, show and wrap are only allowed directly in markup {1 + wrap x in y}
+// Error: 4-18 wrap is only allowed directly in code and content blocks { (wrap body in 2) * body }